Students aiming to complete any type of research are first required to obtain approval from GCU’s Institutional Review Board, or IRB.

 Frequently Asked Questions:

-For instructions on how to submit an IRB application, please click the orange Help icon in the upper right corner, and/or review the resources available on the IRB Research Center which is linked above.
+For instructions on how to submit an IRB application, please see the article titled, (iRIS) How to Start Your IRB Application, and/or review the resources available on the IRB Research Center which is linked above.
 If you are a doctoral student, you can always reach out to your chair for help as well.
 If your chair is unable to assist, please email firstname.lastname@example.org.

 The Principal Investigator is the person completing the application (if you are submitting the application, then that’s you!).
 You must add yourself as the principal investigator on the application in order to be able to sign off on it later.